 About The Instructor

-Desmond Diaz, Shihan, 6th Dan
+Desmond Diaz, Kyoshi, 7th Dan

-In 2004, Sensei Diaz competed in the US Open, and impressed the judges so much that they personally congratulated him afterwards and informed him that he would be shown in clips of the Discovery Channel Documentary “Extreme Martial Arts” performing Kooroorunfa (http://www.youtube.com/watch?v=aaNBhpuQDpU) .
+In 2004, Sensei Diaz competed in the US Open, and impressed the judges so much that they personally congratulated him afterwards and informed him that he would be shown in clips of the Discovery Channel Documentary “Extreme Martial Arts” performing Urban Kooroorunfa (http://www.youtube.com/watch?v=aaNBhpuQDpU) .

 In 2005, in an effort to pursue his interest in massage therapy, improve his understanding of the anatomy, body mechanics and his abilities as a practitioner and instructor of martial arts, Sensei Diaz enrolled in Florida College of Natural Health’s Program in Massage Therapy and Personal Fitness Training.
-He graduated from this program in 2007 with an Associates of Science Degree.
+He graduated from this program in 2007 with an Associate's of Sciences Degree.
 Sensei Diaz is a licensed Massage Therapist who specializes in Sports and Orthopedic Massage, in addition to training in and teaching Martial Arts.

 In January 2013, Sensei Diaz was selected to be a member of the US Martial Arts Team by Head Coach Kyoshi Donna Judge, along with his student Robert Galipo.
 The members of this team will represented the United States at the World Martial Arts Games in British Columbia, in September of 2014.
 At the world Games, He captured two Silver Medals, In traditional Forms and Non Traditional forms, and his student got the Gold is his division.

-In September on 2016, Sensei Diaz competed in the World Martial Arts Games in Johannesburg, South Africa.
+- In September on 2016, Sensei Diaz competed in the World Martial Arts Games in Johannesburg, South Africa.
 There along with his teammates, he brought home 1 Gold and one bronze medal in competition.

-In October of 2019 ,Sensei Diaz Brought home 4 silver medals( , Team Kumite, Point Sparring, Team Synch 3 man kata, Team 4 man Kata) From the World Martial Arts Games held in London England
+- In October of 2019 ,Sensei Diaz Brought home 4 silver medals( , Team Kumite, Point Sparring, Team Synch 3 man kata, Team 4 man Kata) From the World Martial Arts Games held in London England

-In 2020, Sensei Diaz, has been Named the Coach of the US Martial Arts Team Washington Chapter, tasked with finding and training the next generation of competitors for the future world games.
+- In 2020, Sensei Diaz, has been Named the Coach of the US Martial Arts Team Washington Chapter, tasked with finding and training the next generation of competitors for the future world games.

 "When you are tired, when you cannot go on; that is when Karate begins"